Bake to the roots

 1 tsp. vanilla extract*

-couple drops almond extract
+several drops of almond extract*

 For the decoration: